 I looked up CRH

 With Mast Cell Activation, histamine releases after an allergic reaction.
-I have an allergic reaction to starch with causes inflammation, fungus, and bad bacteria.
+I have an allergic reaction to starch which causes inflammation, fungus, and bad bacteria.
 Bacterial growth can cause histamine overproduction.

 I got an apt with an immunologist who said she didn’t believe she could help because I didn’t exhibit the usual allergic reactions and she thought I should see an infectious disease specialist because of my frequent infections.
 When I asked about Mast Cell she was quick to cut me off and dismiss it.
 Back to square one.